TeraFlint/p3lib/README.md

 # Pitri's C++20 library

 This is my second attempt of a nicely structured library, which I'm going to fill with (hopefully) useful and generalized C++ classes.
+This time with a test driven approach, there's going to be really high test coverage!

 The library will make heavy use of C++ modules and concepts, so C++20 will be an absolute neccessity to use this thing.